phillipclapham/neuroweaver/README.md

 ---

 ### **Rule 3: Mental Models—Your Life & Thinking Blueprint**

+>⚡ **Rule**: "Continuously craft, test, and revise your explanatory frameworks for everything—your perception of reality is only as sophisticated as the mental models you've built to interpret it."

 Ever tried chasing a dream or solving a complex problem—like a job you love or a project that's tied in knots—without a clue or plan, tripping over life's mess?
 That's life without Mental Models—Rule 3's your clarity blueprint.
 These aren't stale charts; they're living maps your brain builds to sort the chaos and spark your best life and thinking.
 Think of them as your lab's X-ray specs—see how your dreams and problems tick, connect the dots, and dodge the muck.